 #6.
 Portishead Open Air Pool TopDog Event (Portishead, Somerset)

-Their “You’re #TopDog – Dog and Owner Water Safety Swim” will be taking place on 30 September 2018, and tickets for dogs (which costed £5 plus administrative fees for sessions of 30 minutes each) have already sold out.
-However, Portishead Open Air Pool said that spectators without dogs are welcome to go along to watch and ask questions to the experts from the emergency services present on the day, about who to keep safe dogs and owners in and around water.
+Their “You’re #TopDog – Dog and Owner Water Safety Swim” took place on 30 September 2018, and tickets for dogs (which costed £5 plus administrative fees for sessions of 30 minutes each) did sold out quickly.
+However, Portishead Open Air Pool said that spectators without dogs were welcome to go along to watch and ask questions to the experts from the emergency services present on the day, about who to keep safe dogs and owners in and around water.
 You can read more on their blog here.

 Tickets: In 2018, ticket price was £5